The Milne Seed Library 2026

 As you make progress, please take photos of your garden work!
 Please email pics to kwilliams@cwmars.org, and we hope to share them here towards the end of the season.

-Provide your email address here if you’d like any Seed Library or gardening-related news from the library, or email it to Kira at kwilliams@cwmars.org.
+Provide your email address if you’d like any Seed Library or gardening-related news from the library, or if you'd like to help us with packing seeds into smaller envelopes.
+Email Kira at kwilliams@cwmars.org or add your name to the list that's in in the library.

 This year, we will be accepting any seeds from your produce to us if you are indeed collecting them!
 Envelopes will be provided.... please stay tuned.